Malibu Creek State Park: Sepúlveda Adobe

+Malibu Creek State Park Archaeology

+In 1961 and 1963, archaeological excavations took place in Century Ranch on land that was then owned by Twentieth Century-Fox Film Corporation but is now a part of Malibu Creek State Park.
+The excavations were conducted by UCLA student volunteers under the direction of Jane Harbinger and Santa Monica City College under Chester King and Thomas Blackburn.
+These excavations revealed Chumash remains consisting of 13 individuals discovered in burials and middens consisting of 9 adults (2 are possible male), an infant, and one individual whose sex and age are not determined.
+Along with the human remains were 60 funerary objects, 10 flaked stone tools, 20 ground stone artifacts, 12 cobble artifacts, and 4 unmodified faunal bone pieces.

+Additionally, in 1960 and 1961, archeological excavations also took place in Century Ranch on land that was then owned Twentieth Century-Fox Film Corporation but is now part of Malibu Creek State Park.
+These excavations were led by Thomas Blackburn and Ernest Chandonet along with UCLA archaeology students.
+These excavations revealed a number of burials consisting of 53 individuals that were identified to be 23 adults, 1-sub adult, 13 juveniles, 15 infants, and 1 too damaged to confirm sex or age.
+Over 821 associated funerary objects were discovered including 678 shell beads, 19 shell pendants, 7 worked bone artifacts, 7 flaked-stone artifacts, 3 ground stone artifacts, 91 asphaltum fragments with basketry impressions, 7 shell dishes, one ochre fragment, and 8 unmodified shell fragments.
+The site was estimated to be prehistoric with a radiocarbon of circa A.D.
+1530.
+This collection was accessioned in 1961 by UCLA.

 Films shot at the Fox Ranch

 When owned by 20th Century Fox, the park was known as the Fox Ranch, which was a remote backlot for their movie productions for decades.
 The park was a key filming location for the film M*A*S*H (1970) and the subsequent television series (1972–83).
 The landscape was particularly seen in the opening credits for the show as helicopters carrying wounded approach the hospital with the recognizable Goat Buttes in the background.

 Other television programs that used the park to pass for a post-apocalyptic Earth were Planet of the Apes and the children's program Ark II.
 This was also a location for Robin Hood: Men in Tights where the Goat Buttes are seen in the background of the final wedding scene.
 While the park continues to be used for occasional filming, it has been a location in dozens of films, beginning with a number of Tarzan movies: